IE-482-582/Final-Project---Maze-Runners/README.md

 *NOTE - Crosscheck whether in main.launch file cutom_world.world is there*

 ---
-## Adding Voice commands to the turtlebots by using Pocketsphinx................(2)
+## Adding Voice commands to the turtlebots by using Pocketsphinx

-- First install pocketsphinx package.
-Open a new terminal window.
+- Open a new terminal window.
+First install pocketsphinx package.
 ```
   sudo apt-get install ros-indigo-pocketsphinx
   sudo apt-get install gstreamer0.10-gconf
 ```

 ---
-## Setting up the Voice Commands................(3)
+## Setting up the Voice Commands

-- Grab the current github repo and download it.
-Open a new terminal window.
+- Open a new terminal window.
+Grab the current github repo and download it.

 ```
   cd ~/Downloads